anthonymartin/Lucy/README.md

 })
 ```

-ALl modules have their configuration accessible and automatically saved to indexeddb (graceful degredation to localstorage).
+A module's configuration settings defined in the module's `config.js` is automatically saved to indexeddb with graceful degredation to localstorage.

 ```javascript
 Lucy.User.Config.setItem('name', 'Lucy');
 ```

 # Modules:
-The files in each module typically consist of
+Example modules directory structure.
+A file named after the module name is the only required file.
+All other files shown are optional.
 ```
 - Modules
   - ModuleName